La Leche League: Great Britain

 La Leche League came to Great Britain in the early 1970s.
 The first group in GB was started in Leicester in 1973 by an American Leader, Anne Harrison, who was living in Britain.
 Toward the end of the 1970s, it was suggested that LLLGB become an autonomous organization.
 It would remain affiliated to LLLI and would be identical or very similar in structure with the same commitments to the same mothering philosophy.
 The philosophy would remain intact, along with the structure of meetings, and Leader support.

 During 1980 discussions continued and a meeting in April decided that La Leche League could best meet the needs of mothers and babies in Britain as a fully autonomous organisation with a democratically elected Board of Directors, ideally affiliated with LLLI.
 There were approximately 70 Leaders at this time and this was the majority view with a minority feeling few changes were necessary.

 Some Leaders had gone ahead with a decision to set up a separate organisation and on July 2, 1980, the inaugural meeting was held of the Association of Nursing Mothers which then formed a break-away group.

 LLL GB maintains links with LLL Europe, including Future Areas in Europe, LLL International Division (ID) and the other Affiliates as well as LLL International.
 In the UK there are around 260 Leaders and 65 groups.

+In November 2024, LLL GB's trustee and PR director resigned in response to an update of the charity's inclusivity policy that explicitly allowed transgender women who want to breastfeed to attend support groups.